gerhynes/mongodb-notes/README.md

 For example, postCount can be calculated from looking at the length of the posts array, rather than being stored as its own value.

 When you try to access a virtual type, it runs a getter function which returns the value.

+## Embedded Documents vs Seperate Collections

+Instead of having nested subdocuments (such as users with posts nested inside and comments nested inside posts), you could have three different collections: User, Post, Comment.

+A User could have an array of postIds pointing to specific posts.

+In addition, a Post could have an array of commentIds pointing to specific comments.

+Each Comment could have a userId pointing back to a specific user.

+The downside to this approach is that queries get more complex.
+To get all posts by a particular user, you would have to fetch the user from the database and then go back and fetch the relevant posts connected to that user.

+Mongo doesn't have single operation joins, and so this quasi-relational approach isn't necessarily efficient for querying as you have to touch the database multiple times.